KellyP5/Desktop-Gym-Scheduler/Deliverable3.md

 > Add rows as needed and add the number how many meetings they attended:

-   Name1 : Num Meetings

-   Name2 : Num Meetings
+   Kelly Ellis :

+   Kevin Somers :

+   Kelly Petrone :

+   Rita Barrilleaux :

+   Alex Mack :

+   Kevin Wilkinson :

 ## 3: After the Sprint